 It should be noted that, although optional, humming "rocky raccoon" by the Beatles while crocheting will make a much more raccoon-y hat. :)

-1. using grey, start by forming a magic ring
+1. using grey, start by forming a magic ring.
+6 dc in ring. join.

-2.ch2 in ring.
-2dc in each dc (12 st) join every round unless otherwise noted
+2.ch2. dc in same st. 2 dc in each st around (12 st) join every round unless otherwise noted

 3.ch 2 (2dc in next dc, dc in next dc) 6 times (18 sts)